BietSoft/brixx.docs/brixx-script/README.md

     const instance = new Brixx()

-### .render(element=Brixx.element || { element, rootElement=null })
+### .render(element=Brixx.element || { element=Brixx.element, rootElement=Brixx.rootElement })

 Renders a Brixx element.
 It is recommended to use the configuration object for the settings.

 **Parameters**
 `{Object} [element=Brixx.element] (optional)` - the Brixx element.
 If no parameter is specified, the default Brixx element is used.

-`{Object} [object.element]` - the Brixx element.
+`{Object} [object.element=Brixx.element] (optional)` - the Brixx element.
 If a configuration object is used and the parameter "element" is not specified, the default Brix element is used.

-`{Node} [object.rootElement=null] (optional)` - the Brixx root element.
+`{Node} [object.rootElement=Brixx.rootElement] (optional)` - the Brixx root element.
 The Brixx root element is used as a container element to render a Brixx web component.
 If a configuration object is used and the parameter "rootElement" is not specified and the element is a Brixx script component, the Brixx element is inserted at the current script position.
 If no Brixx script component is used, an existing Brixx root element is searched for.
 If no root element is found, an HTML `<div>` element with `id='brixx-root'` is inserted at the end of the `<body>` section.
 Use `createRoot` to change the default Brixx root element `[id='brixx-root']`

 **Examples**